Pierre Gagnaire: In Europe

 The restaurant, Pierre Gagnaire, specializes in modern French cuisine and has garnered three Michelin stars.
 Gagnaire is also head chef of Sketch in London.
 In 2005, both restaurants were ranked in the S.Pellegrino World's 50 Best Restaurants by industry magazine Restaurant, with Pierre Gagnaire ranking third for three consecutive years (2006, 2007, and 2008).

 In the United States

 In December 2009, Gagnaire made his United States debut with Twist, a new restaurant at the Mandarin Oriental in Las Vegas, which received a Forbes Five-Star Award but has since closed.

 Media appearances

 Pierre Gagnaire has made appearances on Fuji TV's Iron Chef.
 He represented France in the 1995 Iron Chef World Cup in Tokyo, with the other chefs chosen being Italy's Gianfranco Vissani and Hong Kong's Xu Cheng as well as Iron Chef Japanese Rokusaburo Michiba representing Japan.
-He also appeared in the "France Battle Special" at Château de Brissac, where he battled Iron Chef French Hiroyuki Sakai.
+In 1996, Chef Gagnaire also appeared in the Japanese Iron Chef "France Battle Special: Battle Lobster" at Château de Brissac, where he competed against and bested Iron Chef French Hiroyuki Sakai.
+This battle was labeled as “25 Hour Battle” when it aired because both chefs collected ingredients themselves in local markets over a 24-hour period, and then cooked for the show’s usual one hour competition format.
+Upon the decision, Sakai raised Gagnaire’s hand as the match winner, and Gagnaire promptly adjusted hand positions to raise Sakai’s, in a sign of mutual respect.